 Developing, documenting, implementing, and maintaining the necessary documentation to properly maintain a food safety management system (FSMS) is an integral part of doing business for food processors, ingredient manufacturers, and packaging suppliers large and small.
-Yes, even the very small operator who might not be mandated to have such programs will, in all likelihood, be asked to show it has a food safety system in place for its customers.
-The bottom line is fairly simple: Without a FSMS, a business will suffer and might even vanish.
+Yes, even the very small operator who might not be mandated to have such programs will, most likely, be asked to show it has a food safety system in place for its customers.
+The bottom line is fairly simple: Without a FSMS, a business will suffer and may even vanish.
 The expectation is each and every operation shall have a fully documented system that includes procedures, work instructions, and the necessary recordkeeping forms for all elements of the food safety plan.

 Also by this Author